mn5mal/dorpbear-initramfs-ansible/README.md

         content: |
           public-ssh keys
 </pre><br />
-Also you can make it load it from a file.
+For better maintainability and security, you can load the public key from a file on the Ansible control machine.